ShuvarthyD/portfolio/README.md

   <img src="http://some_place.com/image.png" />
 </p>
 <p style="text-align: center;">Text_content</p>
-2. Excluding the 10 genetic markers, found which variables are highly correlated and only included one of them in the linear model as predictors with high correlation can lead to collinearity issues.
+2. Excluding the 10 genetic markers, I found which variables are highly correlated and only included one of them in the linear model as predictors with high correlation can lead to collinearity issues.
 <p align="center">
   <img src="http://some_place.com/image.png" />
 </p>